How to Find Shopify Stores by App, Payment Method, or Tool

 Our take: For Shopify-specific prospecting with verified contacts, a focused database beats massive generic ones.
 Quality over quantity.

-Here's how to find stores that use a particular app.
+Here's how to find stores that use a particular app, payment method, pixel, or tool.
 Why would you do this?

 • App partnerships: Find stores using apps that work well with yours